rspamd/rspamd.com/doc/faq.md

 ### What is the meaning of the `URIBL_BLOCKED` symbol

 This symbol means that you have exceeded the amount of DNS queries allowed for non-commercial usage by SURBL services.
 If you use some a public DNS server, e.g. goolgle public DNS, then try switching to your local DNS resolver (or set one up, for example, [unbound](https://www.unbound.net/)).
 Otherwise, you should consider buying a [commercial subscription](http://www.surbl.org/df) or you won't be able to use the service.
 The `URIBL_BLOCKED` symbol has a weight of 0 and is used just to inform you about this problem.

+### What are monitored checks

+Rspamd periodically checks various DNS lists to avoid possible issues with DNS, for instance if your nameserver returns some weird redirect instead of NXDOMAIN error, or lists themselves, for example, if they start to blacklist the whole Internet as it happened in the past with some particular lists.

+Hence, Rspamd queries the following addresses:

+* `1.0.0.127.rbl.tld` - this **MUST** return `NXDOMAIN` for all RBLs
+* `facebook.com.uribl.tld` - it is highly unlikely that any sane URIBL would ever block Facebook, hence, this query is used to check URL black lists sanity

+If monitored checks fail, Rspamd will disable a failed resource and continue retrying these checks after some amount of time (around 1 minute).
+If checks are successfull then a resource will be enabled back.

 ### Why do I have `monitored` errors in my log files